JoelBird/joelbird.github.io/index.md

 - Contributors can now release their allocated earnings from the smart contract by inserting their wallet address into the "release" function:
 (IMAGEEEE))))

 ---

 ## Set Owner Shares Percent

 - The server owner should set the percentage of shares the project owner will possess using the "Set Owner Shares percent" command, if contributors collectively accumulate 100 shares and the owner set their shares percent to 50%, the owner will have 100 shares as well.
-The owner will always have the percent of shares set with this command
+The owner will always have the percent of shares set with this command:

-Set this amount with the following command:
 ```
 (Set Owner Shares Percent: percentage)
 ```

 ## Setting Owner Ethereum address

-- The server owner must use the "Set Owner Ethereum address" command, their ethereum earnings according to the amount set with the "Set Owner Shares Percent" command will be released to this account
+- The server owner must use the "Set Owner Ethereum address" command, their ethereum earnings according to the amount set with the "Set Owner Shares Percent" command will be released to this account:

-Set this amount with the following command:
 ```
 (Set Owner Ethereum Address: ethereum address)
 ```